7H3-5H4D0W/Other_Stuff_Codes/README.md

 # Other_Stuff
-Here are codes for other stuff that is not significant or isn't my main project at the moment.
+Here are codes for other stuff that is not significant or isn't my main project.